berkes/drupal.rb/README.txt

   View total todo items only.
      drupal todo list total ./sites/all/modules

+== LOCAL TEMPLATES

+  Create .drupal.rb/templates/ directories in your home-directory and put your own templates there.
+Drupal.rb will pick these, instead of the global ones.

+  e.g. $ mkdir ~/.drupal.rb/
+       $ cp -r /path/to/gems/berkes-drupal.rb-0.0.7/var/lib/drupal/templates/ \
+         ~/.drupal.rb/templates/

 == TODO:

+  * Add defaults.yml-support.
+When .drupal.rb/defaults.yml exists, use these
+    instead of asking them everytime.
   * Remove ':' from todo list items
   * Add formatted help option
   * Support versions for installer